orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 matches(., '^[A-Za-z0-9\-_]+$')
 ```

+Explanation:

+- the standard `matches()` function applies the regular expression passed as second argument to the first argument, and returns true if it does match

 ## Make a control read-only based on the value of another control

 Scenario: Make a control read-only if the value of the `first-name` control is blank: